Chucheen/cputs/README.md

 # to set different preffix and suffix in a single method for every output:
 CPuts.set_preffix_and_suffix('----------->', '<-----------')

+# to set default timestamp to be shown along with the preffix:
+CPuts.set_timestamp(true)

+# to set a custom timestamp to be shown along with the preffix:
+CPuts.set_timestamp('%H:%M:%S')

 ```

+**Note:** Please refer to http://apidock.com/ruby/DateTime/strftime for time formatting

 And use cputs command to output your message: